The most valuable skill in the world is learning how to become a respected thought leader.

 5. create your infostream in the social media.

-Twenty years ago, thought leaders needed to be published in selected journals and conference proceedings to connect with other experts in their field.
+Twenty years ago, thought leaders needed to be published in select journals and conference proceedings to connect with other experts in their field.

 This mechanism has been almost completely replaced by social media.

 And that may be true for very specific domains.
-But I’m not talking about “doom scrolling”, clicking on from one sensational piece of news to the next piece of wisdom, but about the targeted curation of thought leaders.
+But I'm not talking about "doom scrolling", clicking on from one sensational piece of news to the next piece of wisdom, I'm talking about the targeted curation of thought leaders.
 The exchange with other experts is always relevant and is often easily possible via social media.

 It has never been easier to become a thought leader than with today's technology.

-6. become happier by becoming an even better expert.
+6 Become happier by becoming an even better expert.

 So why overcome all this inner resistance?